mcoirad/the-grunfeld/_executives/Al Bianchi_['NYK'].md

   <li>Drafted Rod Strickland with 19th pick but was worth 1th pick.</li>

-  <li>Drafted Greg Butler with 37th pick but was worth 44th pick.</li>
+  <li>Drafted Brian Quinnett with 50th pick but was worth 44th pick.</li>

   </ul>'
 end_year: 1991